 - UKCISA - the UK Council for International Student Affairs

 - ActionFraud - the UK's national fraud and cyber crime reporting centre

 In general, Nottingham is a safe place to live, but you are advised to take sensible precautions to protect yourself and your belongings.
 For example, we recommend that you take out adequate insurance.
 Endsleigh is a company that specialises in insurance cover for students and is recommended by the National Union of Students.
 They offer a package specifically for international students.

 Settling in a new country involves getting used to a lot of differences and can mean going through many changes in terms of environment, climate, food, customs, and culture.
 In these busy and sometimes stressful times, it is important that you take care of your health and wellbeing.
-See the Stay healthy section of the NTU website for more information on this.
+See the Healthy NTU section of the NTU website for more information on this.